benchristel/sindarin/imperatives.md

 familiar pronoun isn't used at all—so even when Arwen and Aragorn are speaking to each other, they use [.s le].

+In the third person, we have the gender-neutral [.s han] (singular) and [.s hain] (plural).
+These pronouns can be used for people, animals, and things.
+If you want to specify a person's gender, there are also the pronouns [.s.salo hon] "him" and [.s.salo hen] "her".
+The gendered pronouns come from one of Tolkien's early revisions of the language, and it's not clear if they were still part of Sindarin at the time he was writing _The Lord of the Rings_.
+They are used extensively in the films, though, so it's useful to know them.

+## Commands with Subjects

+An imperative verb in Sindarin may also have a [.term subject] referring to the person doing the action.
+This construction is rare in English, but you can still see it in stage
+directions: _Enter Aragorn stage left_.
+Here, "Enter" is the imperative verb (it's telling Aragorn what to do), and "Aragorn" is the subject.

+This translates easily to Sindarin, keeping the same word
+order:

+!!example

+[.s Minno Aragorn!]
+"Enter, Aragorn!" or "Let Aragorn enter"

+/!

+For extra drama, you can add the [.term interjection] [.s A], which emphasizes the fact that you're directly addressing a person.
+This can go before either the verb or the subject, depending on which one you want to emphasize.

+!!example

+[.s Minno, A Aragorn!]
+"Enter, O Aragorn!"

+[.s A minno, Aragorn!]
+"O enter, Aragorn!"

+/!

+Note that this interjection [.s A] is always capitalized when writing Sindarin with our alphabet.
+This helps keep it from being confused with the word for "and", which is [.s a].

 [.TODO it's not clear whether transitive verbs exist as a distinct category in Sindarin, or, if they do, whether they can be used intransitively in the sense of e.g. "protect (things in general)".
 The most conservative assumption is perhaps that transitive verbs do exist and cannot be used intransitively (unless examples of normally transitive verbs used intransitively exist).
 However, it should probably be made clear that this is a pretty big and limiting assumption.]